jnylam/cs189a/project1/README.md

 ## The starter code

+To download the code for this class, follow [these instructions](https://github.com/jnylam/cs189a)

-The starter code consists of the following files:
+The starter code for this project, which is under `$GOPATH/src/github.com/jnylam/cs189a/project1`, consists of the following files:

 1. server_impl.go is the only file you should modify, and is where you will add your code as you implement your multi-client echo server.